manga-g/manga-g/README.md

 Paste url with a similar structure such as: `https://somemangasite.com/1749/185053`

+# Acknowledgments
-# Shouts out to Similar Manga Projects
+## Shouts out to Similar Manga Projects
 <Your manga project github repo LINK here UPON pull request>

 - project 1